- Chicago - North on I-94 to Rt. 173 exit; west Rt. 173 15 miles to Wilmot Rd; south 1 ½ miles to entrance; park entrance on east side.

-Reservations are available for camp sites, youth groups and shelters.
-A non-refundable reservation fee of $5 plus camping fee is required to reserve campsites and youth groups.
-Shelters are $50, non-refundable.
-Reservations are accepted at ExploreMoreIL™ or by calling 866-716-6550.
-Youth group sites must be booked through the park office, please call 847-587-5512.
+Camping is popular at Chain O' Lakes, with more than 230 campsites and a youth group camp.
+Camping reservations are accepted at ExploreMoreIL™ or by calling 866-716-6550.
+Youth groups sites must be booked through the park office, please call 847-587-5512.

 Dove, waterfowl, archery deer and permit pheasant hunting are available at the park.
-Hunting fact sheets, containing all hunting regulations, are available at the park office and online.
+Hunting fact sheets, containing all hunting regulations, are available at the park office.
 All hunting is by registration only.